Skip to content Skip to footer

 Perhaps you've only ever written for yourself before and would like to get your words out there.
 Maybe you want to explore Japan with intent and purpose.
 Perhaps you're into the community-building side of things and would like to meet a network of writer pals.

-Hey — you might even just wanna have some big conversations with likeminded folk from around the globe about things like climate change, genocide and capitalism.
+Hey — you might even just wanna have some big conversations with likeminded folks from around the globe.

 From experience (ours and that of the 500+ students we've hosted since 2015 in Japan, Spain, Indonesia and Australia), a month doing one of our writing and language workshops with a bunch of other solo travellers tends to be a pretty good antidote to such feelings.